b-brankovics/grabb/README.md

 marks.
 The first one is the command used for the first step of the assembly, the second is the command used for the second step of the assembly.
-If the assembly requires only one step, then use [the other method](#using-external_scaffold) to add the assembler.
+If the assembly requires only one step, then use [the other method](#using-external_skeleton) to add the assembler.

-In addition, there is a scaffold code within the source code of GRAbB marked by `# Assemble (Alternative)` at the end of the lines.
+In addition, there is a skeleton code within the source code of GRAbB marked by `# Assemble (Alternative)` at the end of the lines.
 Within this block of code there are six lines that need to be changed to add the new assembler.
 These lines have exclamation marks at the end.